OU Profiles homepage Edit my profile User guide Accessibility Statement

 Collaborations and Connections (selected)

-- The Rory Gallagher Estate: Helped source and research archival items from Gallagher's 1990 UK tour for the All Around Man: Live in London (2023) release (credit in album's liner notes)
+• The Rory Gallagher Estate: Assisted in sourcing and researching archival materials from Gallagher's 1990 UK tour for the All Around Man: Live in London (2023) release (credited in album’s liner notes); supported preparations for Cork Rocks for Rory Festival (2025); developed Gallagher’s Wikipedia page

-- Heavy Metal Therapy: Produced blog posts about her own personal mental health experiences and music, and helped develop resources about the link between battle jackets and mental health
+• Heavy Metal Therapy: Produced blog posts sharing personal mental health experiences related to music and helped develop resources about the link between battle jackets and mental health

-- Futurum: Translated her research on drones in visual culture into free educational resources that can be used by 14-19-year-olds interested in working in STEM and SHAPE
+• Futurum: Translated her research on drones in visual culture into free educational resources that can be used by 14-19-year-olds interested in STEM and SHAPE careers

 Exhibitions and Events (selected)